-Describe plans to disseminate findings to stakeholders, including health care professionals, policymakers, family members, and the greater public.
+In addition, describe plans to disseminate findings to stakeholders, including health professionals, policymakers, family members, and the greater public.
 These include:

-- Peer-reviewed publications: It is expected that the Research Network will produce no less than three peer-reviewed publications per year.
-It is expected that a new or updated national research agenda for pregnancy-related care research be published in a peerreviewed journal; - The Research Network website: Maintain a Research Network website to disseminate research findings, generate interest in the Research Network, and expand Research Network membership; - Research acceleration: Disseminate findings to accelerate the synthesis, analysis and translation of existing and future knowledge so that it can be applied to practice and policy at the state and national levels: and - Stakeholder engagement: Showcasing informational products and educational opportunities, including webinars, website material, plenary sessions, abstracts, conference presentations, annual Research Network meetings, and consumer materials, etc.
+Peer-reviewed publications: Produce at least three peer-reviewed publications per year.
+In addition, it is expected that a new or

+- updated national research agenda for the Research Network will be published in a peer-reviewed journal; - Research Network website: Maintain a public Research Network website to disseminate research findings, generate interest in the Research Network, and expand Research Network membership; - Research acceleration: Disseminate findings to help accelerate the synthesis, analysis and translation of existing and future knowledge so that it can be applied to practice and policy at the state and national levels: - Stakeholder engagement: Showcase informational products and educational opportunities, including webinars, website material, plenary sessions, abstracts, conference presentations, annual Research Network meetings, and consumer materials, etc.

-C. Evaluation:
+2. Evaluation: